 If you or a loved one is struggling with schizophrenia, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about schizophrenia treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about schizophrenia treatment at Belmont Behavioral Health System in Philadelphia, PA

 Schizophrenia, a mental health disorder, can have an extremely negative impact on one’s ability to live a life that is happy, healthy, and productive.
 This disorder causes individuals to experience symptoms including delusions and hallucinations, disorganized speech and behavior, and a lack of emotional expression.
 This mental health condition can interfere with an individual’s attempts to function in a social, academic, and occupational setting, as well as within all other settings he or she might find him- or herself in throughout his or her life.
 Schizophrenia can cause individuals to find it hard (if not impossible) to tell the difference between what is real and what is a hallucination or delusion.
 Those who struggle with schizophrenia can suffer from frustration, confusion, and vulnerability.
 Additionally, they might also have difficulty communicating the impact that their symptoms are having.

 At Belmont Behavioral Health System, a schizophrenia treatment center in Philadelphia, we know just how troubling the symptoms of schizophrenia can be, and how severely they can impact an individual’s life.
 Through our team of professionals, we can supply care that is based on experience in working with individuals who battle with this specific disorder, and we are ready to offer well-rounded treatment to help relieve individuals from the symptoms that they are battling.
 Our goal is to provide each patient with a more productive, stable life.

 Helping a loved one get treatment for schizophrenia